SongW-SW/REFORM/README.md

 # REFORM

 This is the code for the paper REFORM: Error-Aware Few-Shot Knowledge Graph Completion, CIKM 2021.
 [PDF file](https://songw-sw.github.io/REFORM.pdf)
-The citation is currently unavailable and we will update this page when the paper is finally published.
 ![Alt text](./Framework.png)

 These are the statistics of the datasets: